 Underlying mental conditions may often trigger obsessive behaviors.
 In such cases, the doctor may recommend antipsychotics, antidepressants, anti-anxiety medications, or mood stabilizers to address the underlying issues (8).

-If the affected person is committed to their partner, they may require psychotherapy.
+If the affected person is committed to their partner, they may require psychotherapy to control the fervency of the infatuation.
 This solution is quite helpful and might require the involvement of family members, especially if childhood issues have contributed to the disorder.
 The treatment may involve talk therapy, dialectical behavioral therapy, and cognitive-behavioral therapy.

 Seeking the help of a licensed mental health professional is the best resort in some instances.
 They will diagnose the root cause of the problem and take the best course of action to help you heal.
 Counseling usually involves working on the patient’s self-esteem, individual ideals, and other interpersonal problems.